orbstack/swift-nio/virtue/src/newt/README.md

 # Newt

-Newt implements various new-typing and strong-typing mechanisms for `libkrun`.
+Newt implements various new-typing and strong-typing mechanisms for `libvirtue`.